omprakashjena/fieldcam.github.io/README.md

 ## Features

 - **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **Professional Layout**: Clean, modern design suitable for Google Play verification
+- **Modern UI**: Clean, professional design with smooth animations
-- **Complete Content**: All required sections including:
-  - Developer information
+- **SEO Optimized**: Proper meta tags and semantic HTML
-  - App description and features
+- **Fast Loading**: Optimized CSS and JavaScript
-  - Permissions explanation
-  - Privacy Policy
+- **Accessible**: Follows web accessibility best practices

+## Customization

+### Update Contact Information

+Edit the following files to update contact information:
+- `index.html` - Footer section
+- `privacy.html` - Contact section
-  - Contact information
+- `about.html` - Contact section

-  - Ads disclosure
+### Update GitHub Links

+Replace `yourusername` with your actual GitHub username in:
+- All HTML files (footer and links)
+- `privacy.html` (GitHub links)
+- `about.html` (GitHub links)

+### Update Email

+Replace `support@fieldcam.app` with your actual email in all HTML files.

+### Add Screenshots

+Add app screenshots to the homepage:
+1. Create an `images/` directory
+2. Add screenshot files
+3. Update `index.html` to reference the images

 ## Deployment

-### Option 1: GitHub Pages (Recommended)
+### GitHub Pages

-1. Create a new GitHub repository
-2. Upload all files from the `omwebsite` folder
+1. Push the website directory to your repository
-3. Go to repository Settings > Pages
+2. Go to repository Settings > Pages
-4. Select the main branch and `/root` folder
+3. Select source branch and `/website` folder
-5. Your site will be available at `https://yourusername.github.io/repository-name`

-### Option 2: Netlify

-1. Create a Netlify account
-2. Drag and drop the `omwebsite` folder
-3. Your site will be live instantly
+4. Save and your site will be live at `https://yourusername.github.io/FieldCam/`

+### Custom Domain

+1. Add a `CNAME` file with your domain name
+2. Configure DNS settings
+3. Update GitHub Pages settings

-### Option 3: Any Web Hosting
+### Other Hosting

-1. Upload all files to your web hosting provider
+Upload all files to your web hosting provider:
-2. Ensure `index.html` is in the root directory
-3. Your site will be accessible via your domain

-## Customization

-- Update colors in `css/style.css` by modifying CSS variables in `:root`
-- Modify content in `index.html` and `privacy.html`
-- Add more pages by creating new HTML files and linking them in navigation
+- Static hosting (Netlify, Vercel, etc.)
+- Traditional web hosting
+- CDN services

 ## Browser Support